 Who should be involved in the Business Succession Planning?

-There are a number disciplines and professionals that should be engaged to ensure that the Business Succession Plan achieves all of your objectives.
+There are a number disciplines and professionals that should be engaged to ensure that the BSP achieves all of your objectives.
 Often I will meet with Accountants, insurance brokers, financiers and sometimes management consultants to ensure that all areas of expertise are involved.

 What matters should be addressed in Business Succession Planning?